 Address: 35 N West Temple, Salt Lake City, UT 84150, USA

 23. Utah Olympic Park

-The Utah Olympic Park was built for the Winter Olympic Games of 2002, and it’s among the top must-see spots near Salt Lake City.
+The Utah Olympic Park located in Park City was built for the Winter Olympic Games of 2002, and it’s among the top must-see spots near Salt Lake City.

 Back then, it hosted a variety of events, such as Nordic ski jumping, bobsleigh, luge, and more.

 You can go on guided tours so you can witness all the places to see within the park